I often ask my guests what they would like to be remembered for. For soccer sensation and activist Megan Rapinoe, the list is already long.

-Rapinoe’s moxie has been an inspiration to millions around the world, and especially to one particular man San Diego’s Male Community Reentry Program.
-He’s spent the better part of his life in prison for drug and gang related offenses.
+Rapinoe’s moxie has inspired millions worldwide, especially one particular man, San Diego’s Male Community Reentry Program.
+He’s spent most of his life in prison for drug and gang-related offenses.

-It was Brian who introduced young Megan to the sport when they were kids.
-Their paths diverged when Brian was a teen and got mixed up in drugs.
-His antics eventually landed him in jail, where he sharp racial divisions pushed him towards white supremacist gangs for survival.
+Brian introduced young Megan to the sport when they were kids.
+But, unfortunately, their paths diverged when Brian was a teen and got mixed up in drugs.
+His antics eventually landed him in jail, where sharp racial divisions pushed him towards white supremacist gangs for survival.

-After years of scrapes with the law and stints in various institutions, it was watching his little sister’s success that has given Brian hope and purpose.
+After years of scrapes with the law and stints in various institutions, watching his little sister’s success has given Brian hope and purpose.

 From inside prison, he watched Megan use her platform to speak up fearlessly.
-When he looked at himself, he was disappointed.
+Yet, when he looked at himself, he was disappointed.